Call 503.244.8787

 9. Decide when to purchase inventory and how much

 Key Operating Indicators can be used to measure what your representatives and retail customers purchase from your company.
-This information, together with your sales KOI’s, can help you to forecast anticipated inventory purchases.
+This information, together with your sales KOI’s, can help you forecast anticipated inventory purchases.

 10. Make better fulfillment decisions

 Should you outsource your fulfillment or keep it in-house?
 The answer to this question depends in part on your sales forecasts.
 It also depends on the total cost of fulfillment, comparing one approach with another.
-Sales KOI’s are needed to help you to make informed fulfillment decisions.
+Sales KOIs are needed to help you to make informed fulfillment decisions.

 11. Get better data for your business plan

 Your business plan depends on measurements.
-Are yours up-to-date?
+Is yours up-to-date?
 Have they changed?
 Tracking Key Operating Indicators over time allows you to have more accurate information about the expected future of your business.
 As a result, your business plan can be more realistic.

 12. Manage your cash flow